NibbleClassic/NibbleClassic-Nest-Wallet/docs/forking-nest.md

 ### Main name

-You must modify all the occurrences of _TurtleCoin-Nest_ and _TurtleCoin Nest_ in the code by the name you chose (let's assume you chose _MyCoin-Nest_).
+You must modify all the occurrences of _NibbleClassic-Nest_ and _NibbleClassic Nest_ in the code by the name you chose (let's assume you chose _MyCoin-Nest_).
 The reason we have to do it before building is that some packages are referenced with their absolute path, and you changed the name of the main folder.
 Let us forget for now the files README.md and releases.md, you will do whatever you want with those files.

 - in constants.go:

     ```Go
-    logFileFilename             = "TurtleCoin-Nest.log"
+    logFileFilename             = "NibbleClassic-Nest.log"
     ```

 - in main.go: